Date Time 08:30 - 09:00

 There have been a series of deficiencies created by traditional trials that have been historically documented.
 Some of these deficiencies include recruitment and enrollment challenges, difficulties to retain trial participants, lack of inclusion and diversity, and problems connected to data quality and integrity.
-Disrupting traditional clinical research with decentralized clinical trials (DCTs) is a multi-dimensional and multi-functional enterprise that requires expertise from the scientific, medical, clinical research, operational, regulatory, legal, quality control, and quality assurance areas working in unison to design and deliver fit-for-purpose, customized solutions.
+Disrupting traditional clinical research with decentralised clinical trials (DCTs) is a multi-dimensional and multi-functional enterprise that requires expertise from the scientific, medical, clinical research, operational, regulatory, legal, quality control, and quality assurance areas working in unison to design and deliver fit-for-purpose, customised solutions.
 Strategically and operationally, there are a series of DCT components that are selectively deployed in DCTs, including:

 - Use of a digital platform with integration, multifunctionality, and interoperability capabilities to support DCT related activities such as telehealth visits, e-Consent, and e-Signature processes, and administering e-clinical outcome assessments;